 Perhaps the greatest harm of all that the KJV and other translators have committed is in their translation of the Greek word “aion” to “eternal” or “everlasting,” in the sense that we use those words, that is, “time without end, ever.”

 In other words, ten trillion years from now, if there is an “everlasting hell,” and I go there, I am only beginning my stint; I will never escape; I will never be with God, ever.
 The plain truth is that the word “aion” does not mean an indefinite span of time.
 It is an age, and “aionian” is “age-lasting,” or “to an age.”
 The Hebrew word “olam,” translated “everlasting” is also obscured in its true meaning.
 Many are the examples where “everlasting” does not mean what we think, or how we use the word today.
 This, from an article by Gary Amirault:

 “Now let’s discover how long the ‘eternity’ REALLY is in many leading ‘selling’ English translations:

-Sodom’s fiery judgment is ‘eternal’ (Jude 7)--until--God ‘will restore the fortunes of Sodom’ (Eze.
+Sodom’s fiery judgment is ‘eternal’ (Jude 7)–until–God ‘will restore the fortunes of Sodom’ (Eze.
 16:53-55).

 Israel’s ‘affliction is incurable’ (Jer.
-30:12)-until--the Lord ‘will restore health’ and heal her wounds (Jer.
+30:12)-until–the Lord ‘will restore health’ and heal her wounds (Jer.
 30:17).

 The sin of Samaria ‘is incurable’ (Mic.
-1:9)-until-- Lord ‘will restore … the fortunes of Samaria.’
+1:9)-until– Lord ‘will restore … the fortunes of Samaria.’
 (Ez.
 16:53).

 Ammon is to become a ‘wasteland forever’ and ‘rise no more’ (Zeph.
 2:9, Jer.
-25:27 --until--the Lord will ‘restore the fortunes of the Ammonites’ (Jer.
+25:27 –until–the Lord will ‘restore the fortunes of the Ammonites’ (Jer.
 49:6).

 An Ammonite or Moabite is forbidden to enter the Lord’s congregation ‘forever’-until–the tenth generation (Deut.
 23:3).

-Habakkuk tells us of mountains that were ‘everlasting’, that is -until-- they ‘were shattered’ Hab.
+Habakkuk tells us of mountains that were ‘everlasting’, that is -until– they ‘were shattered’ Hab.
 3 3:6).

 The Aaronic Priesthood was to be an ‘everlasting’ priesthood (Ex.
 40:15), that is-until-it was superceded by the Melchizedek Priesthood (Hebrews 7:14-18).

-Many translations of the Bible inform us that God would dwell in Solomon’s Temple ‘forever’ (1 Kings 8:13), that is,--until the Temple was destroyed.
+Many translations of the Bible inform us that God would dwell in Solomon’s Temple ‘forever’ (1 Kings 8:13), that is,–until the Temple was destroyed.

 The Law of Moses was to be an ‘everlasting covenant’ (Leviticus 24:8) yet we read in the New Covenant the first was ‘done away’ and ‘abolished’ (2 Corinthians 3:11,13), and God ‘made the first old’ (Hebrews 8:13).

 The fire for Israel’s sin offering (of a ram without blemish) is never to be put out.
-It shall be a ‘perpetual'-- until-- Christ, the Lamb of God, dies for our sins.
+It shall be a ‘perpetual’– until– Christ, the Lamb of God, dies for our sins.
 We now have a better covenant established on better promises (Lev.
 6:12-13, Heb.
 8:6-13).

-God’s waves of wrath roll over Jonah ‘forever’-until--the Lord delivers him from the large fish’s belly on the third day (Jonah 2:6,10; 1: 17);
+God’s waves of wrath roll over Jonah ‘forever’-until–the Lord delivers him from the large fish’s belly on the third day (Jonah 2:6,10; 1: 17);

 Egypt and Elam will ‘rise no more’ (Jer.
-25:27)-until--the Lord will ‘restore the fortunes of Egypt’ (Ez.
+25:27)-until–the Lord will ‘restore the fortunes of Egypt’ (Ez.
 29:14) and ‘restore the fortunes of Elam’ (Jer.
 49:39).

 ‘Moab is destroyed’ (Jer.
-48:4, 42)-until--the Lord ‘will restore the fortunes of Moab’ (Jer.
+48:4, 42)-until–the Lord ‘will restore the fortunes of Moab’ (Jer.
 48:47).

-Israel’s judgment lasts ‘forever’-until--the Spirit is poured out and God restores it (Isa.
+Israel’s judgment lasts ‘forever’-until–the Spirit is poured out and God restores it (Isa.
 32:13-15).

 The King James Bible, as well as many others, tells us that a bondslave was to serve his master ‘forever’ (Exodus 21:6), that is,–until–his death.”

 “Here then is absolute proof from the Scriptures themselves that an aion is an AGE or a PARTICULAR PERIOD OR INTERVAL:

 • There was time BEFORE the aions (I Cor.
 2:7, ‘BEFORE the eons’).
 Therefore, NOT eternal.

 • God MADE the aions (Heb.
 1:2, ‘MAKES the eons’).
 Therefore, NOT eternal.